The Last Time (Rolling Stones song): The Andrew Oldham Orchestra version

 In 1965, the Andrew Oldham Orchestra recorded the song for the album The Rolling Stones Songbook.
 The recording and its distinctive passage for strings was written and arranged by David Whitaker.

 Copyright issue

 In 1997, former Rolling Stones business manager Allen Klein, whose company ABKCO Records owns the rights to all Rolling Stones material from the 1960s, sued English rock band the Verve for using a sample of the Andrew Oldham Orchestra recording of "The Last Time" in their hit song "Bitter Sweet Symphony".
 The Verve had obtained a licence to use the sample, but Klein successfully argued that the band used more than the licence covered.
 The Verve were required to relinquish 100% of their royalties from their hit song to ABKCO and the songwriting credit was changed to Jagger/Richards/Ashcroft.
+Ashcroft was the lead singer of the Verve recording.
 This led to Andrew Loog Oldham, who owns the copyright on the orchestral rendition that was sampled, also suing the Verve.

 In May 2019, Richard Ashcroft announced that the Stones had handed over their copyrights on the song to him.